pkolaczk/fclones/README.md

       fclones *

-  If you need path globbing, and your shell does not support it, use a combination of recursive search `-R` with `--depth` limit and built-in path globbing provided by `--names` or `--paths`.
+  If you need path globbing, and your shell does not support it, use the builtin path globbing provided by `--names` or `--paths`.

 ## The Algorithm
 Files are processed in several stages.
 Each stage except the last one is parallel, but